stefanobianda/stefanobianda.github.io/_jobs/J94Viseca.md

 - .Net
 - SQL

-Implement a common strategy to align all teams on the same development process
+Implement a common strategy to align all teams on the same development process and tools

 Define and implement the CICD infrastructure, base for the shared library